GeostatsGuy/PGE383_SubsurfaceModeling/README.md

 #### Getting Started

-Here's how you get started?
-Here's the resources begin your journey.
+To get started, check out these course resources and begin your journey.

 * **The Recorded Lectures** are available at [Course Lectures on YouTube](https://www.youtube.com/watch?v=0g1g3gtHYSE&list=PLG19vXLQHvSDUmEOmBoaxGbFAbvaLdfx4)